eevvaayou/eevvaayou.github.io/_pages/about.md

 ---
 <br>

-In our collaboration, we will optimize workflows to ensure efficiency.
+In our joint effort, we're committed to streamlining workflows for heightened efficiency.

-You'll be working with students from diverse backgrounds, each with their distinct learning styles and paces.
+You'll mentor students from a spectrum of backgrounds, each with distinct learning approaches and rhythms.
 We hope as you guide them on their incredible journeys that you will have similarly pleasant surprises.
 <br>
 <br>
 <br>